Tiananmen Square#6 in Best Things To Do in Beijing

 Price & Hours

 - 0.0Food Scene

-Up there with Times Square, Red Square, and St. Peter's Square, Tiananmen Square is among the world's most famous public spaces.
-Almost anyone can recognize the Gate of Heavenly Peace—emblazoned with a portrait of Chairman Mao—as a symbol of Beijing.
-The square is the geographic, political, and tourist center of the city, which makes it unavoidable.
-Although Tiananmen Square looks like a field of concrete (which it is), you'll want to see it for the surrounding attractions.
-The Great Hall of the People, Chairman Mao's Mausoleum, the National Museum of China, and the Forbidden City sit on the edges.
+Up there with Times Square, Red Square and St. Peter's Square, Tiananmen Square is among the world's most famous public spaces.
+Almost anyone can recognize the Gate of Heavenly Peace emblazoned with a portrait of Chairman Mao as a symbol of Beijing.
+The square is the geographic, political and tourist center of the city, which makes it unavoidable.
+Although Tiananmen Square looks like a field of concrete (which it is), you'll want to see it for the surrounding attractions: The Great Hall of the People, the Mausoleum of Mao Zedong, the National Museum of China and the Forbidden City sit on the edges.

-You can reach Tiananmen Square from any of the Tiananmen Square metro stations on Line 1.
+You can reach Tiananmen Square from any of the Tiananmen Square metro stations on line 1.
 Note: The nearby attractions maintain different operating hours and admission fees, but you don't have to pay to walk around the square any time of day or night.

 #1 The Great Wall of China

 Just north of Beijing, you'll find one of the most famous monuments in the world: the Great Wall of China.
 Although it's unlikely you'll see the whole thing, you should aim to experience a portion of it.
 That begs the question: Which section?